(May 23, 2026)How Microsoft Has Made the LinkedIn Platform as Useless as Tits on a Bull

 Microsoft's AI promotion

-I am not looking for work of any type on LinkedIn, but LinkedIn apparently doesn't believe that, and kindly sends me notices of jobs that are almost exclusively either training AI or fixing AI output.
+I am not looking for work of any type on LinkedIn, but LinkedIn apparently doesn't believe that, and kindly sends me notices of jobs that are almost exclusively either training AI or repairing AI output.

 Targeting with toxic ads

-- Bot-placed ads for Crypto
+- Bot-placed ads for crypto

 - Plantation investment scams